ctuning/ck-scc18/README.md

 from published papers, automate artifact evaluation, and help the community share code, data and workflows as reusable components: http://cTuning.org/ae .

+See also [this CK repository](https://github.com/ctuning/ck-scc) to prepare digital artifacts for the Student Cluster Competition Reproducibility Challenge.

 # Workflow authors and contributors

-* Grigori Fursin, dividiti/cTuning foundation
+* Grigori Fursin, cTuning foundation
 * Flavio Vella, Free University of Bozen-Bolzano
 * Stephen Herbein, LLNL
 * Carsten Uphoff, TUM